messivanio/study-notes/grails-study-notes.md

 ????

 - Transaction Write-Behinds (Flush)
-- Cascasde behavior on associations with "belongsTo"
+- Cascade behavior on associations with "belongsTo"
 - Lazy Fetched is default